 There may be occasions when Premium students need support in purchasing equipment, activities or trips or even uniform.

-To access this support students need to complete a request form stating how the additional funding will support their progress.
+To access this support students need to complete a letter addressed to the Principal detailing how he additional funding will support their progress.
 All requests will be assessed for suitability before being agreed.
-Request forms are available from Student reception and Heads of House.